Friday, October 31, 2025

 Once all of these qualifications are met, the ALEA office automatically lifts the in-between restrictions, and you are treated just like any other older driver.

-Parents and teen tips
+Parents and teens tips

 • Record the driving time on the go- do not wait till later on